mattblovell/kodi_panel/README.rst

 `TOML <https://toml.io/en/>`_ setup file, intended to be easily customized.

-The script is generally intended to run on the same SBC (single-board computer) on which Kodi itself is running.
-That's not really necessary, though, provided one is willing to let the JSON-RPC calls occur over the network.
-The display attachment interface, particularly if wanting to use HDMI, strongly affects possible setups.
+The script is generally intended to run on the same SBC (single-board computer) on which Kodi itself is running, *if* using a non-HDMI display.
+A completely independent display is possible, though, provided one is willing to let the JSON-RPC calls occur over the network.
+This approach is unfortunately mandatory if using an HDMI-attached display.

 **Disclaimer:** This project is *not* directly associated with either `Kodi <https://kodi.tv/>`_ or